0LNetworkCommunity/libra-framework/README.md

 # LIBRA FRAMEWORK

-The Libra Framework is a Move framework that can run on Diem Platform nodes.
-It contains the policies for the 0L network.
-[See here a brief history of this source](./docs/core_devs/0_engineering_strategy.md#commit-history).
+The Libra Framework is a Move language framework that can run on Diem Platform nodes.
+It contains the policies for the $LIBRA asset and the Open Libra Network.

+For the Open Libra network members, who are very opinionated about policies and economics, the majority of the community's innovations are found here.

 ## What are Move Frameworks

 Move frameworks are source code written in the Move Language.
-In Diem Platform and their vendor versions, the framework does all most all of the state machine's business logic: account creation, coin minting, asset transferring, code publishing, code upgrades, selecting validators, etc.
+In Diem Platform (and in vendor versions), the framework contains almost all of the platform's business logic: account creation, coin minting, asset transferring, code publishing, code upgrades, selecting validators, etc.

-## Relevance

-For the 0L network, which intends to be agnostic about platform vendors, but very opinionated about policies and economics, the majority of the community's innovations are found here.

 # What's Included